rhodey/componentizejs-debug/README.md

 ```

 ## Test
-The first and second tests pass on both branches.
+The 1st and 2nd tests pass on both branches.

-The 3rd and 4th tests only complete on `less-code-await`.
+The 3rd and 4th tests only complete on `main`.
 ```
 curl -v 'http://localhost:8080/wait'
 >> 200